 Also read, Climate Change Impacts FCT women farmers, widens inequality

-Mrs. Ugwuoke who prefers only her first name mentioned and three other women who spoke to MAWA-Foundation disclosed that in the last five years, they had continued to buy water from tanker drivers to water their farms as a result of changes in weather that brought boiling weather condition that is affecting their Pepper farms.
+Mrs. Ugwuoke who prefers only her first name mentioned and three other women who spoke to MAWA-Foundation disclosed that in the last five years, they had continued to buy water from tanker drivers to water their farms as a result of weather changes that brought boiling weather conditions that is affecting their Pepper farms.

 In Ugwuoke’s narratives, inadequate rainfall is making their Pepper farms not yield well as a result of stunted growth they encounter because of extremely hot weather conditions.
 A situation she said forced women farmers to buy water from tanker drivers to water their farms using Watering Can manual methods to save the Pepper from extremely hot weather conditions and for the farmers to have good harvests.